nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

     - could be very bad to combine with the feature for returning all paths - combinatoric expansion
     - the reason this is necessary instead of saying "refs refs refs" is that refs getting expanded do not include the nodes that got expanded
       - otherwise would require chaining a bunch of ORs together, like `refs or (... refs refs) or (.... refs refs refs)` - yuck
-  - have queries return tables, treat the last ID in table as the current set
-    - this way, the whole search path can be returned
   - like relational database from old awk book
   - look at graphql for inspiration?
   - look at neo4j for inspiration?